microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 Now that you have the common pre-requisites installed on your workstation, there are prerequisites specific to this hack.

+### Student Resources

-Your coach will provide you with a Resources.zip file that contains resources you will need to complete the hack.
-If you plan to work locally, you should unpack it on your workstation.
-If you plan to use the Azure Cloud Shell, you should upload it to the Cloud Shell and unpack it there.
+Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete the challenges for this hack.

+These resources include Azure Functions, Angular Apps, starter code, and sample data sources.

+You should download and unpack the `Resources.zip` file there to your local workstation.
+The rest of the challenges will refer to the relative paths inside the `Resources.zip` file where you can find the various resources to complete the challenges.

+For the hack event October 23 - November 3, 2023, you can download the file here: [`Resources.zip`](https://aka.ms/wthopenaiappsresources)

+### Installing Additonal Tools

 Please install these additional tools: